About Van Buren County

 - Processing times typically range from 2-4 weeks for mail requests.

-- Online ordering is available through VitalChek at arkansas.gov/health/vital-records, though expedited service incurs additional fees.
+- Online ordering is available through VitalChek at arkansas.gov/health/vital records, though expedited service incurs additional fees.

 However, Arkansas law centralized most vital records at the state level, and the Arkansas Department of Health, Division of Vital Records (4815 West Markham Street, Little Rock, AR 72205) is the primary source for certified birth and death certificates statewide.
 Applicants must be immediate family members or have a direct legal interest and must provide valid photo identification.
-Marriage licenses are issued exclusively by the Van Buren County Clerk's Office, requiring both parties to appear in person with valid photo identification and Social Security numbers; the license fee is approximately $60 (subject to legislative changes).
+Marriage licenses are issued exclusively by Van Buren County Clerk's Office, requiring both parties to appear in person with valid photo identification and Social Security numbers; the license fee is approximately $60 (subject to legislative changes).

 There is no waiting period or blood test required.
 Marriage records and divorce decrees are maintained by the County Clerk, though divorce case files are in the Circuit Clerk's office.
-Arkansas vital records law is codified in Arkansas Code Annotated § 20-18-101 et seq., which establishes confidentiality protections and defines authorized recipients of certified copies.
+Arkansas vital records law is codified in Arkansas Code Annotated § 20-18-101 et seq, which establishes confidentiality protections and defines authorized recipients of certified copies.

 Records older than 100 years are generally available to the public for genealogical research.